What is CHIS?

 Who does CHIS interview?

-More than 50,000 Californians - including adults, teenagers and children - are surveyed by CHIS.
+More than 20,000 Californians -- including adults, teenagers and children -- are interviewed each year, and several years of data can be combined to create an even larger sample.
 Participants in the CHIS survey are chosen at random and the sample is extensive enough to be statistically representative of California's diverse population.
-CHIS is especially known for its hard-to-find data on ethnic subgroups.
+CHIS is especially known for its hard-to-find data on ethnic subgroups and sexual minorities.
 Learn more about who CHIS surveys…

 Where does CHIS interview?